eduardokota/eduardokota.github.io/README.md

 + Web books are better than epub or pdf.

 [Python](https://www.python.org/)
 Favorite in West academy due to excellent science libraries and simplicity.
-However is unpopular in Asia due to poor support for asian languages.
+However is unpopular in East Asia due to poor support for Asian languages.

 [Sublime Text](http://www.sublimetext.com/) code editor is faster than Atom or Brackets.